 Credit risk represents the financial risk to the Company as a result of a default by the counterparty, that is, failure of counterparty to comply with its obligations to service the outstanding debt.
 Credit risk is defined in terms of Investec Bank Limited's credit policies and procedures manual, which establishes sound credit risk management processes.
-These procedures and processes are monitored by the Credit Committee of Investec Bank Limited.
+The procedures and processes of Grayston Drive (RF) limited have been outsourced to Investec Bank Limited as part of the Servicing Agreement and are monitored by the Credit Committee of Investec Bank Limited.
+This encompasses the Sensitivity Analysis which is performed at a Banking Industry Level.
+Further disclosure on this is available as part of the Investec Bank Limited AFS for 31 March 2022 as published.

 The obligations of each borrower to Grayston Drive Autos (RF) Limited in respect of repayment of a loan are secured by vehicle sale instalements ceded in favour of Grayston Drive Autos (RF) Limited over the vehicles of such borrowers.
 The collateral of the loans is represented by these vehicles.
-As at 31 March 2021, the value of the collateral held is R1 863 371 722.
+As at 31 March 2022, the value of the collateral held is R2 313 425 311.72